laravel/docs/migrations.md

 #### Default Expressions

 The `default` modifier accepts a value or an `\Illuminate\Database\Query\Expression` instance.
 Using an `Expression` instance will prevent wrapping the value in quotes and allow you to use database specific functions.
-One situation where this is particularly useful is when you have to assign default values to JSON columns:
+One situation where this is particularly useful is when you need to assign default values to JSON columns:

     <?php